Summer 2014 Internships

-Qualifications: Strong organizational skills, good interpersonal skills, interest in policy research and women’s issues; and experience with statistics, economics or social sciences through coursework.
-Familiarity with Microsoft Word and Excel required; knowledge of STATA, SPSS, SAS, and graphics software a plus.
+Qualifications: Strong organizational skills, good interpersonal skills, interest in policy research and women’s issues; and experience with statistics, economics or social science methods through coursework.
+Familiarity with Microsoft Word and Excel required; knowledge of STATA, SPSS, or graphics software is a plus.
 Qualitative research skills also a plus.

-Research areas for the summer of 2013 include:
+Research areas for summer 2014 include:

-Development Internship (1 position available).
-Intern will help development team with direct mail, grant-writing, funder research, and other elements of nonprofit fundraising.
+Development Internship: Intern will help the development team with direct mail, grant-management, funder research, and other elements of nonprofit fundraising.
 IWPR receives support from foundations and government agencies, as well as individual and organizational supporters.

-No phone calls, please.
+No phone calls please.